microlinkhq/keyvhq/README.md

 Returns a promise which is resolved when the entries have been cleared.

-When calling clear(), on a keyv instance with no namespace, nothing is done.
+When calling clear(), on a keyv instance with no namespace, all keys are cleared.

 #### .iterator()

-Returns an [Async Iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator), which iterates over all the keys in the namespace.
+Returns an [Async Iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator), which iterates over all the key-value pairs in the namespace.
+When called without a namespace, it iterates over *all* entries in the database.

+> The iterator shouldn't be used in environments where performance is key, or there are more than 1000 entries in the database, use an ORM or a native driver if you need to iterate over all entries.

 ## License